Introduction

 The recoll package contains two modules:

-• The recoll module contains functions and classes used to query (or update) the index.
+• The recoll module contains functions and classes used to query or update the index.

 There is a good chance that your system repository has packages for the Recoll Python API, sometimes in a package separate from the main one (maybe named something like python-recoll).
 Else refer to the Building from source chapter.